Penn Carey Law - Logo

 Many Penn Carey Law graduates begin their careers as law clerks in judges’ chambers around the country.
 With clerkship counseling and support from OCS and the faculty clerkship committee, almost 400 students and alumni in recent years secured clerkships at all levels of the judiciary, including the U.S. Supreme Court.

-Many of our faculty members have held prestigious clerkships, and they — along with OCS’s clerkship counselor — advise and guide students as they move through the application process.
-Penn Carey Law’s careers office also offers extensive programming on the value of clerking, and clerkship applicants are supported by a network of former clerks, alumni judges, and faculty members committed to the success of our students and alumni.
+Many of our faculty members have held prestigious clerkships, and they—along with OCS’s clerkship counselor—advise and guide students as they move through the application process.
+Penn Carey Law’s OCS also offers extensive programming on the value of clerking, and clerkship applicants are supported by a network of former clerks, alumni judges, and faculty members committed to the success of our students and alumni.

 Judicial Clerkships